-If your membership site is generating healthy revenue, then you may be tempted to think your business is set.
-However, it’s not enough to simply turn a profit – you also need to know how to improve cash flow to stay on top of expenses.
+Word to the wise: If your membership site is generating healthy revenue, don’t get complacent!
+It’s not enough to simply turn a profit – you need to know how to improve cash flow to stay on top of expenses.

 In this article, we’ll explore what cash flow is and why it’s important.
-We’ll then share three ways to improve your cash flow and ensure that a shortfall of funds doesn’t undermine all your hard work.
+We’ll then share three ways to improve your cash flow and make sure that a shortfall of funds doesn’t ruin all your hard work.
 Let’s get started!

 Understanding Cash Flow (And Why It’s Important to Your Membership Site)